 \subsection{Model training}

 For the ANN model, we adopt the mean squared error (MSE) as the loss function, calculated on the residuals $\Delta z = \zphoto - \zspec$, where $\zspec$ is the spectroscopic redshift.
 We train all the remaining models using the negative log-likelihood (NLL) of the predicted distribution evaluated at the probability value given by the true $\zspec$.
-We optimize all networks using the Adaptive Moment Estimation \citep[Adam,][]{kingma_2014}, which utilizes adaptive learning rates.
-We use learning rate of $10^{-4}$ and apply early stopping, terminating training when the validation loss shows no improvement for 30 consecutive epochs.
+We optimize all networks with Adam \citep{Kingma_2014}, a learning rate of $10^{-4}$, and early stopping after 30 epochs without improvement in the validation loss.
 To prevent data leakage, we fit all normalization parameters (mean and variance) exclusively on the training set.
-We train each model five times and select, for the final evaluation, the realization that achieved the lowest loss on the validation set; the dispersion across these ten realizations is used throughout as the statistical scale of the metrics.
+We train each model ten times and select, for the final evaluation, the realization that achieved the lowest loss on the validation set; the dispersion across these ten realizations is used throughout as the statistical scale of the metrics.